AMReX-Codes/amrex/Docs/sphinx_tutorials/source/Particles_Tutorial.rst

 Tutorials/Particles
 ==========================

-There are two tutorials in amrex/Tutorials/Particles that demonstrate the basic usage of AMReX's particle data structures.
+There are several tutorials in amrex/Tutorials/Particles that demonstrate the basic usage of AMReX's particle data structures.

 **ElectrostaticPIC**